 - Mashed potatoes: You can make fresh or use leftover mashed potatoes.

-- Seasoned breadcrumbs: We love to make homemade breadcrumbs!
+- Seasoned breadcrumbs: I love to make homemade breadcrumbs!

 - Old Bay seasoning: This adds so much flavor to the salmon.
 It’s made with celery salt, paprika, black pepper, cayenne pepper, cinnamon, ginger, and sometimes other spices.